nicsuzor/wikijuris/ausip/trade-mark-registration.markdown

 _TMA_ s 41(3) applies where a trade mark is not to any extent inherently adapted to distinguish; and the applicant has not used the trade mark before the filing date to such an extent that it does in fact distinguish the goods/services as being those of the applicant.

-Trade marks that have no inherent adaptation to distinguish should be dealt with exclusively under s 41(3) and will require a significant amount of pre-filing date use of the mark to show that it is factually distinctive at the time of filing.

-In *Ocean Spray Cranberries v Registrar of Trade Marks*,[^AUTOREPLACED2000FCA177ENDREPLACE] 2.5 years of pre-filing use was not enough to overcome the marks lack of distinctiveness.
+Trade marks that are not at all adapted to distinguish should be dealt with exclusively under s 41(3) and will require a significant amount of pre-filing date use of the mark to show that it is factually distinctive at the time of filing.
+For example, in *Ocean Spray Cranberries v Registrar of Trade Marks*,[^AUTOREPLACED2000FCA177ENDREPLACE] 2.5 years of pre-filing use was not enough to overcome the marks lack of distinctiveness.

 [^AUTOREPLACED2000FCA177ENDREPLACE]: [2000] FCA 177